-Another measure Jeremy and his partners have put in place is to always put excess cash in term deposits and high-interest savings accounts.
+Another measure Jeremy and his partners have put in place are to always put excess cash in term deposits and high-interest savings accounts.

 “Our business operates in a new market segment where most players are newcomers,” he says.
 “Because of our thriftiness and the control we have over the expense side of our business, we are profitable whereas most of our competitors are still bleeding.”

 “We started Mozo with zero software costs by using free services such as Gmail and Google Apps, and building our site with free software like Ruby on Rails,” he recalls.
-“We also sourced office furniture from other businesses that were refurnishing or moving out.
-We even bought a sofa from a backpacker advertising on Ebay.”
+“We also sourced office furniture from other businesses that were refurbishing or moving out.
+We even bought a sofa from a backpacker advertising on eBay.”